What is Aged Egg Whites?

 How to Age Egg Whites?

-To age egg whites, start by separating the whites from the yolk and keeping it in a container for a minimum of 24 hours.
+To age egg whites, start with cold eggs and separate the whites from the yolk with an egg separator like the one you see in my video.
+Keep it in a non-plastic container for a minimum of 24 hours.
 This process helps to dehydrate it and relax the proteins inside the whites, thereby, preventing over whipping while creating a strong meringue with stiff peaks.

 Do I really need to age my egg whites?